DorotaNowicka/CPP/README.md

 # CPP

-##Short programs and bigger projects written in cpp
+## Short programs and bigger projects written in cpp:

 * Histogram i statystyki - program create histogram(txt) from data in file and calculate its statistics.
 * Kalkulator - small program performing basic calculator operations.
 Resistant to incorrect input.